homebysix/recipe-robot/README.md

 - A __[native Mac app](#mac-app-usage)__ that puts a friendly face on the Python script and makes it as simple as dragging and dropping.

-This two-pronged approach will allow AutoPkg novices to easily create recipes that follow community-accepted guidelines, and will still provide a command-line tool for more advanced AutoPkg users.
-Also, ensuring that all program logic is written in Python encourages community contribution to this project.
+This two-pronged approach allows AutoPkg novices to easily create recipes that follow community-accepted guidelines, and still provides a command-line tool for more advanced AutoPkg users.
+Also, using Python for program logic encourages community contribution to this project.

 ## Mac App Usage

 :warning: The Mac app is still in heavy development.
 As such, some features may not work, and you may encounter a bug or two.
 Be patient; we're still building robot parts.

-1. When you first launch the app, the first thing you'll want to do is to set your preferences.
-Choose __Preferences__ from the __Recipe Robot__ menu, and select the following:
+1. When you first launch the app, you'll be prompted to select the following:

     - Your desired recipe types
-    - Your preferred recipe identifier
+    - Your preferred recipe identifier (e.g. com.github.your_name_here)
     - Your recipe output location

     Then click __Good to Go__.